Life Without Facebook: An Update

 After deleting my account, I felt like I had flushed out a pile of clutter away.
 Whenever I logged into Facebook, I felt like I was facing a pile of spam (from game/app/notes/event/group/PM notifications) and irrelevant status updates.
 It certainly feels really good not having to deal with any of that anymore.
 If you enjoy decluttering, you’ll definitely find deactivating/deleting Facebook very therapeutic.

 It also made me realize that how much of my time I was spending every day dealing with those stuff.
-Even if it seemed little in comparison, not having to deal with them at all definitely helped me to shift my focus to the most important 20% high-impact tasks, which in turn upped my productivity.
+Even if it seemed little in comparison, not having to deal with them at all definitely helped me to shift my focus to the most important 20% high-value tasks, which in turn upped my productivity.

 Subsequently I have deleted my Linkedin account as well, which is a networking site for corporates and professionals.
 It was not serving any purpose for me and it was starting to attract a lot of invites from people I don’t know, even though I have never placed my Linkedin details anywhere online before.